royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 **IMPORTANT!** This list may not be complete or may have mistakes, you are responsible to clean us everything you created.

 //TODO - verify this
+* Deprecate the thing type: `iot-webinar-type` (You need to deprecate first, then wait 5 minutes, then delete it - all from the type, actions menu)
 * From the thing page, "Security", delete all certificates
 * Delete thing: iot-webinar-device
-* Delete type: iot-webinar-type (You need to deprecate first, then wait 5 minutes, then delete it - all from the type, actions menu)
 * Delete group: iot-webinar-group
 * Delete the policy versions
 * Delete policy (requires deleting the versions first)